dmccuskey/DMC-Corona-UI/README.md

 * Text

-  A widget to display information.
+  A widget to display textual information.

 * TextField

-  No-fuss, all action text input widget.
+  No-fuss, all action text-input widget.

-  Advanced widget for slide carousels.